henrygd/beszel/readme.md

 ### Agent is not connecting

 Assuming the agent is running, the connection is probably being blocked by a firewall.
-You should add an inbound rule to allow TCP connections to the port.
-Check any active firewalls on the agent system, like iptables or ufw, and in your cloud provider account if applicable.
+You need to add an inbound rule on the agent system to allow TCP connections to the port.
+Check any active firewalls, like iptables or ufw, and in your cloud provider account if applicable.

 Connectivity can be tested by running `telnet <agent-ip> <port>` or `nc -zv <agent-ip> <port>` from a remote machine.